BARCELONA TRAVEL GUIDE

 How to get around Barcelona

 You have so many options when it comes to getting around the Catalonian capital.
-Dust off your walking boots to get your steps in whilst taking in all the beauty of Barcelona’s streets.
+Dust off your walking boots to get your steps in while taking in all the beauty of Barcelona’s streets.
 If that’s not quite your style, there are several other options for you to explore the vibrant city.

 As far as public transport is concerned, you’ve got the choice between the Metro, the Ferrocarrils de la Generalitat (FGC), the tram, and buses.
 All these modes of transport offer fast travel across the city at reasonable prices.

-Personally, I walked where possible and used the Metro for longer journeys, which I found easy to use (and far less stressful than the London Underground!).
 I recommend picking up an Hola Barcelona travel card, as it makes getting around Barcelona easy and affordable.
 You can get them for 48 hours, 72 hours, or 96 hours.

 We’ve also seen the rise of e-mobility in towns and cities.
 This means electric scooters and electric bicycles won’t be at all out of place in Barcelona.